Firewalls and Network Security Fundamentals

 The Strategic Role of Firewalls

-Firewalls are foundational but not sufficient.
+Firewalls are one layer in a defense-in-depth strategy, not a complete solution, and the modern security model assumes breach by designing controls that limit damage after perimeter compromise.
 A modern network security architecture includes a firewall at the perimeter, but it also includes network segmentation using similar principles.
 It includes monitoring of network traffic to detect anomalies.
 It includes endpoint detection on individual systems.
 It includes logging so that if something does go wrong, you can reconstruct what happened.

 The firewall that is technically correct but operationally abandoned—with rule creep and poor documentation—is less effective than a simpler firewall that is actively maintained.
 Firewall hygiene matters as much as firewall technology.